Genez-io/deployapps-landing-page/content/posts/rest_vs_rpc.md

 ```

 4. Use the command `genezio addClass hello.js` to add the class to the bundle.
-Execute `genezio local` to test it locally or `genezio deploy –backend` to deploy it on the genezio infrastructure.
+Execute `genezio local` to test it locally or `genezio deploy –backend` to deploy it on the DeployApps infrastructure.
 5. Excellent!
 You can now test this RPC interface using the URLs returned by the deploy command used and the SDK and/or with our test interface that you can find on the {{< external-link link="https://app.genez.io/dashboard" >}}dashboard{{< /external-link >}}
    .

-### Using genezio to create a RESTful web service for the playlist functionality
+### Using DeployApps to create a RESTful web service for the playlist functionality

 It is worth noting that not all web services need to follow the REST architecture.
 It is preferable to use it when the purpose of the application is to perform CRUD operations on some data.
-If you however need this architecture, genezio has got you covered!
+If you however need this architecture, DeployApps has got you covered!
 Let’s try to create the playlist functionality for our music app using a RESTful architecture that can go alongside our existing RPC core functionality.

-To create a simple REST web service using genezio, assuming you’re already logged in and have created the project for the core functionalities, follow these steps:
+To create a simple REST web service using DeployApps, assuming you’re already logged in and have created the project for the core functionalities, follow these steps:

 1. Create a file `playlist.js` with a class that can handle a HTTP request: